PieLabs/pie-docs/using/rendering-items.md

 ### Server Side Example

 In some cases, such as for secure test delivery, it is desirable to render items using a remote server to run the controller logic provided by the PIEs in an assessment item.

+> Note: For a simple working example of a server implementation, see [this project](https://github.com/PieLabs/pie-remote-controller-demo)

 The example below renders a single `pie-player` with a remote controller.